efuzy/efuzy/docs/src/pages/vue-components/scroll-observer.md

 related:
   - /vue-components/resize-observer
 ---
-QScrollObserver is a Quasar component that emits a `scroll` event whenever the user scrolls the page or overflowed container with `.scroll` CSS class applied to it.
+QScrollObserver is a Efuzy component that emits a `scroll` event whenever the user scrolls the page or overflowed container with `.scroll` CSS class applied to it.

 ## Installation
 <doc-installation components="QScrollObserver" />